zainfathoni/kawalmasjid/README.md

 Then edit `.env` as you need.

+These are the environment variables you need to set up on your own for developing locally:

+- `DATABASE_URL`
+- `UPLOADCARE_PUBLIC_KEY`

-### Prisma ORM and Database Connection
+#### Prisma ORM and Database Connection

 This repo is suited to use either your own MySQL instance or MySQL on PlanetScale.

-Once you have the database URL connection string, for example:
+Next, you need to set up your PlanetScale database.
+If you don't already have a [PlanetScale account](https://planetscale.com/docs/concepts/billing#planetscale-plans), you can [sign up for a free one here](https://auth.planetscale.com/sign-up).
+Then [create a free database](https://planetscale.com/docs/tutorials/nextjs-planetscale-netlify-template#create-your-database) and grab the `DATABASE_URL` from there.
+Once you have the database URL connection string, you can paste it to the `DATABASE_URL` env var, for example:

 ```sh
 DATABASE_URL='mysql://username:pscale_pw_password@region.connect.psdb.cloud/name?sslaccept=strict'
 ```

-If you need to use a local database, run [Docker Compose](./docker-compose.yml):
+If you prefer using a local database, run [Docker Compose](./docker-compose.yml):

 ```sh
 docker compose up